-If you want to be a successful student, don’t let summer be a break from reading!
-There is a positive link between the amount of independent reading children do and their success in school.
-Research shows that kids who never crack open a book during the summer often fall begin in reading –the “summer slide”– while kids who read maintain or improve their reading & learning skills!
+Many students and families regard summer break as just that—a break from school and classroom studies.
+Unfortunately, it often means a break from reading, which can seriously hamper achievement in the classroom.
+There’s a solid link between the amount of independent reading children do and their success in school.
+Research shows that kids who never crack open a book during the summer often fall behind in reading—the notorious “summer slide”—while kids who read, maintain or improve their reading and learning skills.

 Librarians helping one another!